Green Bay Packers vs. Cleveland Browns NFL Week 16 Odds, Plays and Insights for December 25, 2021

 - The Packers have an ATS record of 3-1 in their four games as a favorite of 7.5 points or more so far this season.

-- Green Bay's games this year have eclipsed the over/under six times in 14 opportunities (42.9%).
+- Green Bay's games this year have hit the over in 42.9% of its opportunities (six times in 14 games with a set point total).

-- Green Bay is 9-2 against the spread and 10-1 overall in games when it scores more than 21.8 points.
+- Green Bay is 9-2 against the spread and 10-1 overall this season when the team puts up more than 21.8 points.

-- Green Bay is 9-2 against the spread and 10-1 overall when the team piles up more than 321.7 yards.
+- In games that Green Bay picks up over 321.7 yards, the team is 9-2 against the spread and 10-1 overall.

 - The Packers have 10 giveaways this season, while the Browns have 18 takeaways.